nuclia/nucliadb/proposals/records/005-sharding.md

     - 2 phase "commit".
 First write files everywhere.
 Second, "turn on" new files.
     - Having Primary nodes responsible for replication allows us to avoid needing to implement something like raft to coordinate read replica state
-- Each node on the system will have a configured set of physical read replicas
+- Each node on the system will have a configured set of physical secondary read only replicas at the kubernetes layer that will connect to the primary nodes

 ### Index coordinator